-- 6.17 Local Plan Policy E1 identifies the Local Plan's requirement to deliver 297 hectares of employment land to meet the development needs of existing and future industry and business up to 2033.
+- 6.16 Local Plan Policy E1 identifies the Local Plan's requirement to deliver 297 hectares of employment land to meet the development needs of existing and future industry and business up to 2033.
 Policy E2 states that 64.6 hectares of employment land is distributed within Urban Barnsley, of which 43 hectares are within site allocation Policy MU1 for this application site.
-Policy E3 is concerned with the uses of employment land including research and development, and light industry; general industrial; or storage distribution.
-Ancillary uses will be allowed where appropriate in scale. - 6.18 The proposed employment land is applied for in Outline with details reserved for a later stage.
-The Illustrative Masterplan shows the southern employment area comprising B2 and B8 use classes.
-This layout provides a total of 112,181 sqm (28,045 sqm B2 and 84,136 sqm B8) + 418 sqm convenience store.
-The split will be 25%/75% B2/B8.
-The employment proposals on the southern parcel of land predominantly includes Storage and Distribution uses with ancillary uses. - 6.19 In addition, a small area of local shops, community facilities (in accordance Local Plan Policy TC5) and primary school will also provide employment opportunities on the site.
-The Parameters Plan and illustrative Masterplan shows its revised location in development phase C1, towards the central part of the site, amongst the residential element of the scheme. - 6.20 The delivery of employment land includes: the southern employment parcel of land; the local shops, community facilities and primary school; delivery of part of the link road; southern external roundabout (excluded from this application); and delivery of strategic drainage and landscaping.

-- 6.21 The proposed primary school will be subject to a detailed reserved matters application providing a 420 place pupil facility.
+Policy E3 is concerned with the uses of employment land including research and development, and light industry; general industrial; or storage distribution. - Ancillary uses will be allowed where appropriate in scale. - 6.17 The proposed employment land is applied for in Outline with details reserved for a later stage.
+The Illustrative Masterplan shows the southern employment area comprising a mix of E/B2/B8 use classes, most of which would be for use class B2/B8.
+This layout provides a total of 120,509.3 sqm (1,297,151 sqft) of employment floorspace, of which 114,131.5 sqm (1,228,501 sqft) would be for Use Class B2/B8 and 6,377.8 sqm (68,650 sqft) would be for Use Class E/B2/B8.
+The employment proposals on the southern parcel of land predominantly includes Storage and Distribution uses with ancillary uses. - 6.18 In addition, a small area of local shops, community facilities (in accordance Local Plan Policy TC5) and primary school will also provide employment opportunities on the site.
+The Parameters Plan illustrates its location towards the northern part of the site, amongst the residential element of the scheme. - 6.19 The delivery of employment land includes: the southern employment parcel of land; the local shops, community facilities and primary school; delivery of part of the link road; southern external roundabout (excluded from this application); and delivery of strategic drainage and landscaping. - 6.20 The proposed primary school will be subject to a detailed reserved matters application and will accommodate sufficient land to extend up to a 2-form entry school at a later date.
 NPPF Paragraph 95 states that it is important that a sufficient choice of school places is available to meet the needs of existing and new communities.
 The development proposals for a new primary school will create modern educational facilities to meet the policy and site requirements.
-The development proposals therefore play a vital role in the Council meeting their objectives and visions in the Local Plan, particularly the support for investment by maximising growth and benefits of education. - 6.22 The Applicants are also reviewing the potential to set up a community fund where the local community can apply for small amounts of funding to support local organisations in the area.
-This will be subject to further consideration. - 6.23 The Government published its "Build Back Better" Plan for Growth in March 2021.
+The development proposals therefore play a vital role in the Council meeting their objectives and visions in the Local Plan, particularly the support for investment by maximising growth and benefits of education.

+- 6.21 The Applicants are also reviewing the potential to set up a community fund where the local community can apply for small amounts of funding to support local organisations in the area.
+This will be subject to further consideration. - 6.22 The Government published its "Build Back Better" Plan for Growth in March 2021.
 It sets out the Government's aim to drive growth to level up the whole of the UK.
-The proposed development will contribute towards this aim by providing a substantial number of new homes, helping the Government to reach its target of 300,000 homes per year, as well as creating a significant number of new long-term employment opportunities in Barnsley. - 6.24 As the development progresses there will be a number of social, economic, and environmental benefits.
+The proposed development will contribute towards this aim by providing a substantial number of new homes, helping the Government to reach its target of 300,000 homes per year, as well as creating a significant number of new long-term employment opportunities in Barnsley. - 6.23 As the development progresses there will be a number of social, economic, and environmental benefits.
 Barnsley has a growing need for housing and employment space.
 The site will play an important role in realising that requirement over the next 15 years.